Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 Epithets: Anadyomenê Risen from the Sea, Areia Warlike, Doritis Bountiful, Epistrophia She Who Turns to Love, Euploia Fair Voyage, Eustephanos Richly Crowned, Khryseê Golden, Melainis Black of Night, Nikêphoros Bringer of Victory, Ourania Heavenly Divine, Pandemos Common to All People, Philommeidês Laughter-Loving, Pontia Of the Sea

-1. Learn About Aphrodite’s Myths
+1. Learn About Aphrodite’s Myths and epithets

 The first step in connecting to Aphrodite is to read her myths.